JasonMortonNZ/laravel-grunt/README.md

 `"jason-morton-nz/laravel-grunt": "dev-master"`

-Finally, add the following line to the end of you `app/config.php` "providers array":
+Next, add the following line to the end of you `app/config.php` "providers array":

 `'JasonMortonNZ\LaravelGrunt\LaravelGruntServiceProvider',`

+Finally, run the following command to add the configuration file to your `app/config/packages` directory:

+`php artisan grunt:config`

 Then run `composer update --dev` in your terminal.

+## Configuration
+You can configure many of the settings for this package, by traversing to it's configuration file.
+This file is located in you project's vendor directory, as below:

+	`app/config/packages/jason-morton-nz/laravel-grunt/config.php`

+This file is heavily commented, so hopefully each setting should be self explainatory.

+**Note:** please try not to edit the `package.json` and `grunfile.js` directly.
+Instead make your required changes in the config.php file, then run `php artisan grunt:setup` to apply the changes.

 ### How to use?
 So, how do you use this package?
 Well we've tried to make it as simple as possible.
 There's just 3 commands: